JosephShrimpton/Raspberry-Pi-Pico-2-Sim-Racing-Button-Box/README.md

 The OLED display is driven by a JavaScript snippet in SimHub that runs at 60Hz.
 It assembles a `DISP|Line1|Line2|Line3|Line4\n` string and sends it to the Pico 2 over serial.

-The display now supports three screens:
+The display now supports five screens:
 - **Default screen** — Original fuel, gap, pit, and status data
-- **Tyre screen** (LED2 button / vJoy B48) — Live wear % and temperature for all four corners
+- **Tyre screen** (LED2 button / vJoy B48) — Live wear % and temperature for all four corners, using effective grip (not raw wear)
 - **Relative position screen** (LED3 button / vJoy B49) — Class-relative rivals with gaps
+- **Fuel management screen** (LED1 button / vJoy B47) — Current fuel, laps remaining, consumption rate, and time until empty
+- **Pit stop plan screen** (LED4 button / vJoy B50) — Next four scheduled pit stops with fuel-to-add and a projected tyre-change flag for each

 #### Setup in SimHub